Pro Food Maker

 Venture Deals by Brad Feld & Jason Mendelson

 If you are an entrepreneur planning to raise money for your business through angel investors, venture capitalists (VCs), equity crowdfunding, etc, then this is a great read.
-Note: This is an affiliate link, which you can read more about on the Disclaimer page.

 What else do you want to know about equity?